 Lobules are a normal part of the breast which produces milk.
-Lobular carcinoma in situ (LCIS) occurs when abnormal cells grow in these lobules of the breast.
+Lobular carcinoma in situ (LCIS) is the presence and growth of abnormal cells in the lobules of the breast.
 These abnormal cells do not grow in an uncontrolled manner or spread to other areas of the body like cancer.
 However, LCIS is considered a risk factor for future breast cancer.

 It is not clear exactly what causes LCIS.
 It is probably a combination of genetics and environment.

 LCIS is more common in premenopausal women, generally between 40-50 years old.
-Other factors that may increase your chance of LCIS include:
+Other factors that may increase your chances of LCIS: